Not a subscriber?

 If you’re like me, you do a lot of searching for example customer journey maps (and user journey maps) to get inspired.
 And you’ve probably noticed there are a lot of different opinions on what should be included in a journey map template.
 It can feel overwhelming, especially if you’re trying to learn how to create a map.

 In my career, I’ve found that though the design “skin” of a journey map might change, the underlying structure should stay consistent —a successful journey map is made up of six essential parts.
-I’ve outlined those parts below, included a few example journey maps that apply these sections, and shared a free downloadable journey map template.

 The 6 Essential Parts of a Customer Journey Map